Anti-money laundering registration

 You can take our test to see whether you need to register.
 A link to the test is provided at the bottom of this page.

-Applications usually take two weeks to process, but delays are possible if a lot of applications are submitted at the same time or if further enquiries are needed.
+It usually takes two weeks to process an application, but delays are possible if a lot of applications are submitted at the same time or if further enquiries are needed.
 Your company can continue to operate normally during the processing of the application.

 Reporting suspicious transactions